flrntdfr/RyefieldSociety.com/_posts/2021-05-12-tapoa-cassette.md

 permalink: /news/2021-05-12-001
 ---

-To celebrate the first anniversary of its digital release, Spleencore Records is <!--more-->offering my EP "The Alternative Path Of Abstraction" a limited cassette edition.
-As a bonus track: a previously unreleased piano reprise of "Meadows".
+To celebrate the first anniversary of its digital release, Spleencore Records is offering my EP "The Alternative Path Of Abstraction" a limited cassette edition.<!--more--> As a bonus track: a previously unreleased piano reprise of "Meadows".

 Limited edition of 10 copies
 Cassette: 6€